-Column (1) shows that non-borrower households in loan villages did not increase the amount of land they cultivated when randomly selected to receive a grant (β_2 = -0.17 ha, se=0.10 and the p-value of the test that the sum of β_1 and β_2 is zero is 0.78).
-The interaction terms for family labor and fertilizer/other chemical expenses are also negative (-6.9 days, se=6.3 and -US\$16, se=9, respectively).
+Column (1) shows that non-borrower households in loan villages did not increase the amount of land they cultivated when randomly selected to receive a grant (β_2 = -0.22 ha, se=0.11 and the p-value of the test that the sum of β_1 and β_2 is zero is 0.64).
+The interaction terms for family labor and fertilizer/other chemical expenses are also negative (-5.9 days, se=7.0 and -US\$20, se=9.5, respectively).
 Non-borrower households who received grants in loan villages did seem to increase some inputs, such as quantity of seeds and hired labor, although neither is statistically significant as shown in columns (2)-(6).
-Column (8) shows that total input expenses among nonborrowers in loan villages increase in response to the grant by US\$21 (p-value=0.02), which is not statistically different from the estimate in no-loan villages of US\$31.
+Column (8) shows that total input expenses among nonborrowers in loan villages increase in response to the grant by US\$18 (p-value=0.05), which is not statistically different from the estimate in no-loan villages of US\$34.
 Note, however, that the inputs that are measured with the most precision-fertilizer and chemical expenses in column (7)-demonstrate a statistically significant difference in the impact of the grant on investment choices between loan and no-loan villages.

 However, even though we observe increased inputs for the (non-borrower) grant recipients in loan villages, we see no corresponding increase in either agricultural output or in gross profits.
-The β_2 interaction coefficient for output is similar in magnitude to β_1 but negative (-US\$44, se=28), offsetting the increase in output in no-loan villages (US\$69, se=19).
-The test that the sum of the two coefficients is different from zero is not rejected (p=0.24), indicating that the (intentionally) selected sample did not experience a statistically significant increase in output when given a grant.
-Similarly, the total effect on gross profits among non-borrowers in loan villages is essentially zero (US\$1.51), which is not significantly different from zero (p=0.93) and fairly precisely measured.
+The β_2 interaction coefficient for output is similar in magnitude to β_1 but negative (-US\$54, se=30), offsetting the increase in output in no-loan villages (US\$75, se=21).
+The test that the sum of the two coefficients is different from zero is not rejected (p=0.33), indicating that the

+(intentionally) selected sample did not experience a statistically significant increase in output when given a grant.
+Similarly, the total effect on gross profits among non-borrowers in loan villages is essentially zero (-US\$0.28), which is not significantly different from zero (p=0.99) and fairly precisely measured.
 Thus households that did not take out loans used some of the grant to increase agricultural inputs, there is-in stark contrast to the random sample of households in no-loan villages-no evidence of average increases in either agricultural output or gross profits.

-These point estimates imply that there is important heterogeneity in marginal returns to relaxing capital constraints across farmers, and that those who borrow are disproportionately those with high marginal returns.
-The return to the grant implied for would-be borrowers in no-loan villages is US\$131 (se=68) in additional gross profits per US\$100 of grant.20 In contrast, the return for non-borrowers is close to zero.
+These point estimates imply important heterogeneity in marginal returns to relaxing capital constraints across farmers, and that those who borrow are disproportionately those with high marginal returns.
+The return to the grant implied for would-be borrowers in no-loan villages is US\$146 (se=71) in additional gross profits per US\$100 of grant.22 In contrast, the return for non-borrowers is close to zero.

-The analysis indicates that households who do not borrow are those without high returns in agriculture to cash transfers.
+The analysis indicates that non-borrowing households do not have high agricultural returns from cash transfers.
 In contrast to the literature on health products, where much of the evidence points towards limited screening benefits from cost sharing (Cohen and Dupas 2010; Ashraf, Berry, and Shapiro 2010; Tarozzi et al. 2014), we find that the repayment liability leads to lower return households being screened out.
-Appendix A4 (and Appendix Table 6) explores this in depth, and demonstrates that we are unable to predict either the returns to the grants or the heterogeneity in returns using baseline characteristics in no-loan villages.
+Appendix A4 (and Appendix Table 6) explores this in depth and demonstrates that we can predict neither the returns to the grants nor the heterogeneity in returns using baseline characteristics in no-loan villages.
+In the non-selected sample, high-return and low-return borrowers are nearly indistinguishable on observables.
+In Appendix A7 we examine the persistence of the effect of the grants in year 2 as well as at year 7.